 There are multiple strains of kennel cough and whilst treatable, it is much like the common cold in humans and can return multiple times through a variety of strains.
 As a result, there is no lasting immunity to it.
 The main identifier of it is the hacking cough that can sound like the dog has something stuck in its throat.

 Whatever the causes, whilst kennel cough both looks and sounds unpleasant, most dogs make a full and rapid recovery.
 It is those immunocompromised individuals like puppies and older dogs in which kennel cough can flare up, allowing other secondary infections to gain a hold.
 Here further veterinary care will most likely be required in order to return your pet to full health.

 Kennel cough is best defined as an infection of the respiratory tract.
 This infection causes inflammation which leads to the range of symptoms observed in canines.
 Most commonly this takes the form of a hacking, retching cough which can sound terrible.
-Other symptoms may be comparable to the human cold and can include running eyes and noses.

 In many cases when transporting your dog abroad it will be necessary to undergo kennel cough vaccinations if your pet has not previously been treated.

 Note that due to the range of bacteria which can cause the symptoms of kennel cough the vaccine given will need to be broad-spectrum, so that your dog can establish immunity to the most common disease-causing agents.

 With there being so many variants of kennel cough, it may not be a guarantee that your dog is protected from it upon taking vaccines.
 However, to be safe it is advised that you seek the nasal vaccine for Bordetella bronchiseptica.
 This is the most common bacteria found in kennel cough and whilst the vaccine cannot promise full immunity.
 It will lessen the symptoms.
 Unfortunately.
 If your dog is already showing signs of kennel cough, this vaccine is not useful.